4N1Z/4N1Z/README.md

 ### <samp> Glad to see you here &nbsp;! </samp>

-I am a computer engineer, developer and UI/UX Designer.
+I am a AI-ML engineer, developer and UI/UX Designer.
 I design code develop create take photos and Travel.

 As a developer and a designer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.